dienerlab/2024_micom_intro/docs/talk.md

 ## Practical and FAQ

 **Checking for probiotic engraftment and impact.**<br>
-We will simulate an incoming *B. lactis* for a healthy sample from the iHMP project.
+We will simulate an incoming <i>B. animalis</i> for a healthy sample from the iHMP project.

 Notebook:
 <br>(you will need a Google Account)